Graduate Certificate in Innovation and Enterprise (GradCertInn&Ent)

 Note.
 Students who commenced their course prior to 2012 or are undertaking this certificate under a CTS Scholarship must complete units according to the resolutions of the year they commenced their course.

 Please Note: The information listed in this program of study example is meant as a guide only.
 Students should always check the requirements for individual units of study.
 Students are usually able to complete the units of study for their course in different sequences to those listed above.
-You are advised to plan your program based upon your individual needs and to contact the Student Information Office if you need any assistance in planning your progression in your course.
+You are advised to plan your program based upon your individual needs and to contact Staff and Student Services if you need any assistance in planning your progression in your course.